s-leem/FF_NormEq_CR/ReadMe.txt

 Sumin Leem 2023

 This repository contains magma files related to solving norm equations over global function fields, and testing scripts.
+This is with Magma V2.27-5 or later version.